-BBP training required per OSHA 1910.1030(g)(2)(ii)(A) and 1910.1030(g)(2)(ii)(B)
+\\BBP training required per OSHA 1910.1030(g)(2)(ii)(A) and 1910.1030(g)(2)(ii)(B)

-- 4.3 It is recommended the staff review the book entitled Prudent Practices in the Laboratory Handling and Disposal of Chemicals (Copyright 1995), a publication of The National Research Council for general laboratory safety including basic electrical safety.
-A copy of this book shall be maintained in the library of each Forensic Services laboratory for use by the laboratory staff. - 4.4 First Aid/CPR Training: - 4.4.1 First Aid and CPR training is mandatory for laboratory personnel who wear respiratory protective equipment during clandestine lab processing.
+- 4.3 It is recommended the staff review the book entitled Prudent Practices in the Laboratory - Handling and Management of Chemical Hazards (Copyright 2011), a publication of The National Research Council for general laboratory safety including basic electrical safety.
+A copy of this book shall be maintained by Forensic Services in an accessible location for use by the laboratory staff.
+An electronic copy of the book and all supplemental materials is maintained on the network at: I:\International Management System\Safety Training\Prudent Practices in the Laboratory - 4.4 First Aid/CPR Training: - 4.4.1 First Aid and CPR training is mandatory for laboratory personnel who wear respiratory protective equipment during clandestine lab processing.
 This training will be conducted during working hours and at the laboratory's expense. - 4.4.2 It is the laboratory's desire to have as many people trained in First Aid and CPR as possible.
-The laboratory will make this training available on an asrequested basis. - 4.5 The Safety Officer shall provide safety briefings to the staff on various topics such as the location and use of all protective apparel and safety equipment in the laboratory.
+The laboratory will make this training available on an as-requested basis. - 4.5 The Safety Officer shall provide safety briefings to the staff on various topics such as the location and use of all protective apparel and safety equipment in the laboratory.